anubhav9369/Clackr/README.md

 - `tab` then `enter` — restart / next test
 - `⌥` / `⌘` + `delete` — remove the previous word

-## Credits

-The realistic key-sound sprite (`public/sounds/sound.ogg`) and the concept are inspired by [keythm](https://github.com/AayushBharti/keythm) by Aayush Bharti.